Le wooden lounge Forum Marvejols BBC has a wooden house in Lozere

 CCI: Do you think it is possible and profitable to design buildings BBC to higher dimensions (semi-apartment buildings, kindergartens, schools, ...)?

 JPO: Of course.
-The search for thermal performance, control of operating and heating costs, occupant well-being and respect for the environment is also present in collective buildings.
-The large BBC buildings appear here and there: social housing, schools, crèches, administrative buildings.
-In 2009, we took part in the construction of a "passive" administrative building of 350 m2: although it is located in an unfavorable climate zone, this building does not require a traditional heating system or air conditioning.
+Search thermal performance, control operating costs and heating, welfare of occupants and respect for the environment is also present in collective buildings.
+The big BBC buildings appear here and there: social housing, schools, kindergartens, administrative buildings.
+In 2009, we participated in the construction of an administrative building "Liabilities" of 350 m2: despite being located in an unfavorable climatic zone, the building does not need conventional heating or air conditioning system.